Myrkridia/Myrkridia/README.md

 🔧Looking to collaborate on anything related to the field above to make earth a better place. ![ms-camping](https://user-images.githubusercontent.com/88998826/135746214-23309b2a-f18d-4a08-b881-73125f2d3e0a.gif)

-📡 How to reach me ... shoot me a DM
+📡 How to reach me ... shoot me a DM: myrkridia@protonmail.com

 ![MS-monkey](https://user-images.githubusercontent.com/88998826/135733084-79dad75c-3c0d-4b23-bd14-af67d99a804c.gif)